 Hiring a Home Inspector

-One side note: if you'd like a professional to give your home a thorough once over, consider hiring a home inspector.
+One side note: if you'd like a professional to give your home a thorough once over, consider hiring a home inspector, or an assistant who can help with the items on the seasonal checklist.
 Home inspections aren't just appropriate when you're buying a new house.
 Also consider having one done every five years or before a renovation.
 Some states license home inspectors, but not all do.
 The American Society of Home Inspectors is a national licensing body that can connect you with licensed inspectors in your area.